 b) Any player whose team has withdrawn from the League during the season will be allowed to sign on and play for another team.
 Prior approval will need to be sought from the Committee.

-11a) In the event of late arrivals for any match a player’s position may be left open until the end of the second leg.
+11a) In the event of late arrivals for any match a player’s position may be left open until the end of the third leg.
 He/she must then bowl off the legs that they are behind or his/her place must be filled by a reserve.
+Amended AGM JUN-18

 b) Teams will normally comprise of 10 players.
 All League and Cup matches involving 6 or more team players shall start at 8.30 pm prompt.
 If the game has not started by 8.30 pm the opposition are entitled to claim the game.

 c) All other Cup competitions will normally start with a roll call and draw for the order of play at 8:30 p.m.
 However, the Final only of the 4-a-side, Pairs and Singles will commence with a roll call at 8:00 p.m.
 Late arrivals will not be allowed to participate at any time.

 d) An alley referee shall be appointed by the Cup Secretary for all cup games involving less than 6 players.
 The duties of the alley referee are to do the roll call, make the draw for the order of play and put the names on the board.
 If a team/individual nominated for this role does not want/cannot do the job they shall contact the Cup Secretary who will seek an alternative alley referee.